luisferrassini/alexo/README.md

 - Guide you through the Google Cloud setup process
 - Verify your credentials setup

-**Important:** Never commit your `oauth_credentials.json` or `token.json` or `.env` files to version control.
+**Important:** Never commit your `oauth_credentials.json`, `token.json`, or `.env` files to version control.
 The setup script automatically adds these files to .gitignore for your security.

 ## Installation